Homital/docs/docs/guide/developer-guide/README.md

 ![Backend](../assets/backend_diagram.png)

-### Setup
+### Local Setup

 Follow the steps below to set up the project on a Ubuntu server.

-1. Open a shell session on the server (maybe through SSH)
+1. Open a shell session (maybe through SSH)
+2. Make sure the following pre-requisites are installed:
+  - Python 3
+  - Node.js
-2. Clone the repository: `git clone https://github.com/Homital/Homital-Core.git`
+3. Clone the repository: `git clone https://github.com/Homital/Homital-Core.git`
+4. Inside the cloned folder, run `npm install` to install Node.js dependencies
 3. Create a file `.env` under the root directory of the repository and add the following entries, each on a new line, following by `=<ITS_VALUE>`
   - `ACCESS_TOKEN_SECRET`
   - `REFRESH_TOKEN_SECRET`